-Panama is a country of many faces & places, from the indigenous islanders to the mestizos of the cities – find out the most popular places to meet locals & fellow travellers alike!
+Panama is a country of many faces & places – find out what to see & do, including the top Panama tourist attractions to meet locals & travelers alike!

-Erik did a midnight climb of Volcan Baru, Panama’s only volcano & its highest point.
-The sunset views looked incredible, looking out to both the Pacific & Atlantic oceans.
+Erik did the midnight climb of Volcan Baru, Panama’s only volcano & its highest point.
+It’s easy to take a tour but you can also do it yourself.
+The sunrise views looked incredible and it’s one of the only places in the world where you can see both the Pacific & Atlantic oceans at the same time.

 Boquete is a gentle introduction to Panama, with a lovely natural environment and a mix of adventure & relaxation activities on offer.